 Try puddling new plants which means filling the hole with water several times before planting to lock in moisture.

 Ensure plants are protected from wind which contributes greatly to drying out.

 Cover the tops of containerswith pebbles to conserve moisture

 Hide plants and pots that are not drought tolerant from mid-day sun

 Avoid mowing lawns too often and too short as they survive better in drought if the blades shade each other

 Never water or plant in full sun.

-How is your garden coping with the extreme weather so far in 2013?
+How is your garden coping with extreme weather ?